Abdelali-IT-Engineer/CBC_Encryption/README.md

 Encrypts a block of data using the CBC mode.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-This library uses the OpenSSL library for cryptographic operations.
-For more information about OpenSSL, visit https://www.openssl.org.
+- This library uses the OpenSSL library for cryptographic operations.
+- For more information about OpenSSL, visit https://www.openssl.org.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.